ebx/ebx-escalatedlogging-sdk/README.md

 # ebx-escalatedlogging-sdk

 Logging is a critical pillar of service observability.
-When logs are raised in a certain pattern it is often desirable to trigger alerts based off a series of logs being raised.
+When logs are raised in a certain pattern it is often desirable to trigger alerts.
 Common tools or libraries allow alerts to be triggered off a threshold being exceeded or not being reached in a given time period.
 This library provides classes that allow you to trigger alerts in more complicated scenarios.
 For example: